lanl/pyDNMFk/README.md

 <br>

-[pyDNMFk](https://github.com/lanl/pyDNMFk) is a software package for applying non-negative matrix factorization in a distrubuted fashion to large datasets.
+[pyDNMFk](https://github.com/lanl/pyDNMFk) is a software package for applying non-negative matrix factorization in a distributed fashion to large datasets.
 It has the ability to minimize the difference between reconstructed data and the original data through various norms (Frobenious, KL-divergence).
 Additionally, the Custom Clustering algorithm allows for automated determination for the number of Latent features

 <hr/>